-- Juicy Whip, Inc. v.
-Orange Bang, Inc., 185 F.3d 1364, 1365 (Fed.
-Cir.
-1999).
+45. Id. at 1365.

-- 45. Id.
+46. Id.

-- 46. Id. at 1366.
+47. Id. at 1366.

-- 47. Id. at 1367.
+48. Id. at 1367.

 As Webber's reference to "deadly poison" suggests, nothing now remains of Justice Story's categories of supposedly immoral inventions.
 Indeed, it is hard to think of any inventions whose uses are categorically immoral.
 An "invention to poison people" can be repackaged and sold as rodenticide.
 One inventor's "device to facilitiate private assassination" is another's federally contracted orbital military laser.
 Or take Juicy Whip's drink machine.
 The defendants argued that its use was to make a post-mix machine fraudulently imitate a pre-mix one.
 But an equally plausible way of describing it is that it was useful for making a pre-mix machine safer by reducing the risk of bacterial contamination.
 That is a perfectly legitimate, eminently moral use by anyone's lights.